Dave Barlow © Cleveland Naturalists’ Field Club. 3rd October 2018

 Gatekeeper (Pyronia tithonus )

-A species that is now spreading North recorded at Redcar in 2008.
-Recent strong holds for this species have been around the York area.
-I am not aware of this species having been recorded this far north in VC62
+Specie that is now spreading North Recorded at Redcar in 2008.
+Recent strong holds for this specie have been around the York area.
+I am not aware of this specie having been recorded this far north in VC62

 Dark Green Fritillary (Argynnis aglaja)